 The importance of consuming prebiotic foods led to popularity of whole food smoothies rather than extracted juices.
 In recent years, juice machines are losing out to whole food blending equipment used for whole food smoothies.
 For added nutrition and powder, we suggest adding a scoop of whole food nutrient-dense, dark green powder from Pines to the blender.

 The concept of prebiotics confirms what Dr. Reuben said more than 40 years ago.
 Juices may be harmless on an occasional basis, especially when mixed with whole foods, but they are not prebiotic.
 Over use of juice is not healthy.
 Without fiber, juices pass through the digestive tract too quickly to provide nourishment for probiotic bacteria.
 The disease conditions outlined by Dr. Reuben are exasperated by removing the fiber from vegetables and fruits.

 Some juices create even more problems for our health because of growing methods.
 The picture below shows the difference in color of real wheatgrass in juice form compared with a tray grown “wheatgrass shot.”
 Besides being much lighter in color, the high mold and bacteria levels of the tray grown wheatgrass result from poor growing conditions.
 Along with a completely unnatural way it is grown results in a terrible flavor compared to the juice from real wheatgrass.
-Although Pines provides the juice form of properly grown wheatgrass, our whole food tablets and powder provide essential fiber and cost less.

 Whole Food Smoothies are Better than Juices